sowmianarayanan/HQ_BI/data-cleaning/README.md

   # offer_valid_to - Valid Date Check

   # offer_valid_from & offer_valid_to - difference between should not be more than 30 days

+  Test Cases for fx_rate table ( Not implemented in Script )

+  # currency_rate - Not Null & Not Equal to 0 Check

+  # Currency_rate - Multiple Entries for the same day - Dedup old entries for same day.

+  Test Cases for  lst_currency ( Not implemented in Script )

+  # Code - Not Null & Char.Length Check

+  # Name - Not Null Check.